slommi71/slommi71/README.md

 ### Hi there 👋

-I am DevOPs Engineers with strong skills in middlware, like IBM WebSphere Application Server, IBM HTTP Server, Apache HTTPD, Nginx....
+I am DevOps Engineers with strong skills in middlware, like IBM WebSphere Application Server, IBM HTTP Server, Apache HTTPD, Nginx....
 🔭 I’m currently working on some automation projects using GitLabs CI/CD pipelines and ansible.

 👯 I’m looking to collaborate on